noodlecollie/v2mp/docs/V2MP.md

 The program can query the number of bytes currently available in a device's mailbox, either for reading or for writing.
 If required, a device may change the size of its mailbox dynamically at runtime, though this is not recommended without the device first informing the program via a message.
 The mailbox is at all times expected to be large enough to accommodate any single, complete message - messages whose sizes are larger than the maximum space in the mailbox are not supported.

-When performing a write to a port's mailbox, the program may indicate that the write does not yet result in a complete message.
-This is referred to as an "uncommitted" write, and usually occurs if the program needs to write the complete message over the course of multiple processor instructions.

-The program may conversely indicate that it has finished writing a complete message, which is referred to as a "committed" write.
-Immediately after a committed write, the device's mailbox is no longer considered writeable, and the program must query the state of the port to determine when it is writeable again.
-After a committed write, the point at which the port's mailbox becomes readable or writeable again is controlled by the attached device.

-It should be noted that, if the program performs an uncommitted write to the mailbox which fills up all the remaining space, the write is treated as if it were a committed write.

 ### Data Transfer

 Two methods of data transfer are supported when reading from or writing to a device port mailbox: